 - 1/2 cup unsalted butter softened, 1 stick

 - 1 teaspoon pure vanilla extract

 - 1-1/4 cups Gluten Free All Purpose Flour

 - 1/2 cup Blueberry Greek Yogurt I use Chobani

 - 1 cup blueberries*

 - 1 teaspoon brown sugar

-- In a mixing bowl, cream together the butter, oil and sugar.
+In a mixing bowl, cream together the butter, oil and coconut sugar.

-- Bake for 30 to 40 minutes until the cake tests clean (Note: original recipe specifys 45 minutes of bake time but mine came out of the oven 30 minutes on the dot).
+Bake for 30 to 40 minutes until the cake tests clean (Note: original recipe specifies 45 minutes of bake time but mine came out of the oven 30 minutes on the dot).